mrcrchln/AssetManagement/README.md

 # AssetManagement
 Asset Management 2023 - T4
 Welcome to the GitHub repository for the Asset Management project for the year 2023 Term 4 (T4).
 This project involves the analysis of financial data and the creation of various portfolios to explore investment strategies.
-In this README, you will find instructions on how to set up and run the project, as well as an overview of the tasks and code snippets used in the analysis.
+In this README, you will find instructions on how to set up and run the project.

 ## Before you start, ensure you have the following dependencies installed: